AvalZ/modsecurity-cli/README.md

 ### Setup

 1. Compile ModSecurity v3.0.10
-2. Install pymodsecurity
+1. Install pymodsecurity
-2. Clone the [OWASP CoreRuleSet](https://github.com/coreruleset/coreruleset) (or any other rule set)
+1. Clone the [OWASP CoreRuleSet](https://github.com/coreruleset/coreruleset) (or any other rule set)
+1. Run the CLI!

 Here's the detail for each step.